dicchyantgurung/Classification-of-car-crashes-in-Chicago-using-XGBoost/README.md

 ![Street_map](https://github.com/dicchyant84/Chicago-car-crash-classification-using-XGBoost-classifier/blob/main/Graphs/street_map.png)

-From the map above you can see there is a high density of accidents in the downtown area of Chicago.
-It is also mostly red, which means that most of the accidents in that area are caused due to intent or driver error.
-However, we can also see blue plots spread all across the map, which suggests that there are good amount of accidents that are caused unintentionally or have an opportunity of improvement.
+From the map above you can see there is a high density of car crashes in the downtown area of Chicago.
+It is also mostly red, which means that most of the crashes in that area are caused due to intent or driver error.
+However, we can also see blue plots spread all across the map, which suggests that there are good amount of crashes that are caused unintentionally or have an opportunity for improvement.
 Let's dive into EDA 2 and 3 to investigate this.

 In summary,

-* Intentional accidents concentrated in the Downtown area.
+* Intentional car crashes concentrated in the Downtown area.
-* Even distribution of Intentional and Unintentional accidents across the city.
+* Even distribution of Intentional and Unintentional car crashes across the city.

 ## EDA 2: Analyze control failures to identify opportunities for improvement